-Influx of refugees from the Syrian Arab Republic puts strain on resources
+Refugees from Syrian Arab Republic continue to put strain on resources

-In the same period, imports of barley (for feed) are expected to go up by about 10 percent, compared to the average, to 780 000 tonnes to match the increasing demand.
-Subsidized barley is distributed to herders according to actual number of tagged sheep and goats.
+In the same period, imports of barley (for feed) are expected to go down by about 7 percent, compared to the average, to 780 000 tonnes to match the increasing demand.
+Subsidized barley is distributed to herders according to the actual number of tagged sheep and goats.
 An average level of about half a million tonnes of imported maize is also forecast for animal feed, mostly poultry and cattle.
-Rice imports are forecast to remain stable, at about 170 000 tonnes.

-Influx of refugees from the Syrian Arab Repubic puts strain on resources
+Refugees from Syrian Arab Republic put strain on resources

-According to the UN Refugee Agency, as of August 2014, about 609 000 registered Syrian refugees were within Jordan’s borders, mostly concentrated in Mafraq, Amman and Irbid Governorates.
-The WFP is assisting refugees through food vouchers in most of the country and through the provision of in‑kind food distributions in the Zaatari refugee camp and some of the transit centres hosting refugees.
+According to UNHCR, as of early December 2016, over 655 000 registered Syrian refugees were within Jordan’s borders, mostly concentrated in Mafraq, Amman and Irbid governorates.
+Most of the refugees arrived early in the conflict between January and April 2013.
+The WFP is improving targeting of its programmes and assisting the most vulnerable refugees through food vouchers in most of the country and through the provision of in‑kind food distributions in the Zaatari refugee camp and some of the transit centres hosting refugees.